adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild3.md

 ---
 layout: default
-title: How to open a Trados term base file (.sdltb) in MemoQ
+title: How to open a Trados term base file in MemoQ
 parent: Trados files in MemoQ
 nav_order: 4
 grand_parent: User guide
 ---

-# How to open a Trados term base file (.sdltb) in MemoQ
+# How to open a Trados term base file (.sdltb) in MemoQ Translator Pro 9.10

 It is not possible to open an .sdltb file in MemoQ Translator Pro.
 However, you can convert the .sdltb file into one of the formats supported by MemoQ (.csv, .txt, .txv, .tmx, .xls, .xlsx, .xml, .tbx).